keenanpayne/keenanpayne.com/posts/june-2022-learning.md

 - Spending time in meaningful ways
 - How to choose important things to work on

-{% include type/blockquote.html, content: "As far as I know, and as far as you know, you have one life to lead.s You might as well lead a life you would like to have.
+{% include type/blockquote.html, content: "As far as I know, and as far as you know, you have one life to lead.
+You might as well lead a life you would like to have.
 I would suggest leading a life of doing something significant.", author: "Richard Hamming" %}

 You don't need to be a computer scientist or mathematician to find inspiration in what Hamming offers.